-The position sensing function of the CPS-5 is provided by a ferrite magnetic sensing element consisting of two parts: A ferrite stator mounted on the CPS-5 circuit board and a ferrite rotor mounted on the control shaft, driven by the Beck actuator's output shaft through the crown gear assembly.
-The electronic circuit translates the signal from the ferrite magnetic sensor into an analog position feedback signal designed to interface with electronic control systems and indicating instruments.
+The CPS-5 provides a continuous feedback signal proportional to the position of the actuator's output shaft.
+The position sensing function of the CPS-5 is provided by a ferrite magnetic sensing element.
+An electronic circuit translates the signal from the ferrite magnetic sensor into an analog position feedback signal designed to interface with electronic control systems and indicating instruments.